Google, 2016—2017

 Client & Product

-Google Jacquard is a smart technology developed by Google in collaboration with Levi’s.
+Google Jacquard was a smart technology developed by Google in collaboration with Levi’s.
 It involves integrating interactive fabric into clothing, which can be used as a touch-sensitive control panel for various smart devices.
 Users can control their phones or other connected devices by touching specific areas on the fabric.

-Google Jacquard is a smart technology developed by Google in collaboration with Levi’s.
+Google Jacquard was a smart technology developed by Google in collaboration with Levi’s.
 It involves integrating interactive fabric into clothing, which can be used as a touch-sensitive control panel for various smart devices.
 Users can control their phones or other connected devices by touching specific areas on the fabric.

 Background